panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 `async/await` is syntactic sugar on top of the promises and provides a way to handle the asynchronous tasks in a synchronous manner.

-`async/await` has 5 simple rules:
+`async/await` has 4 simple rules:

-1. A function handling asynchronous task must be marked using `async` keyword.
+1. A function handling an asynchronous task must be marked using the `async` keyword.
 2. `await promise` operator pauses the function execution until `promise` is either resolved successfully or rejected.
 3. If `promise` resolves successfully, the `await` operator returns the resolved value: `const resolvedValue = await promise`.
-Otherwise you can catch a rejected promise inside `try/catch`.
+Otherwise, you can catch a rejected promise inside `try/catch`.
 4. An async function always returns a promise, which gives the ability to nest async functions.

-*Quizz: Is it an error to await for primitive values, e.g. `await 3`?*
+*Quiz: Is it an error to await for primitive values, e.g. `await 3`?*